anunesm20/BTC-Fundamentals/docs/index.md

 ## Welcome to BTC-Fundamentals

-This page is intended to analyse the fundamentals of Bitcoin (BTC).
+This page is intended to analyse the fundamentals of Cryptocurrencies such as Bitcoin and Ethereum.

 ### Markdown